akintunero/Linux-Projects/Shell-Scripting/Hello-World/ReadMe.md

     #!/bin/bash
     # Using echo to print a variable
-    name="John"
+    name="Olúmáyòwá"
     echo "Hello, $name!"

-This script declares a variable name with the value "John" and prints a personalized greeting.
+This script declares a variable name with the value "Olúmáyòwá" and prints a personalized greeting.

 Example 2: Concatenating Strings